leon0241/leon-latex-notes/README.md

 If someone knows which package extarticle is included in then lmk :sob:, right now it's just sitting in the folder lol

+(only for FPM) Any theorem number is the closest theorem to the lecture notes (some are taken from other sources)

 :coffee: [(Optional) Buy me a coffee :)](https://ko-fi.com/leon024)